mindis/snowplow.github.com/_posts/2013-09-11-reprocessing-bad-data-using-hive-the-json-serde-and-qubole.md

 There are a couple of ways to process JSON data in Hive.
 For this tutorial, we're going to use Roberto Congiu's [Hive-JSON-Serde] [json-serde].
 This is our preferred method of working with JSONs in Hive, where your complete data set is stored as a series of JSONs.
 (When you have a single JSON-formatted field in a regular Hive table, we recommend using the `get_json_object` UDF to parse the JSON data.)

 The Hive-JSON-serde is available [on Github] [json-serde] and can be built using Maven.
 If you prefer not to compile it for yourself, we have made a hosted version of the compiled JAR available [here] [json-serde-compiled-jar].
-Download it (or compile it from source if you prefer), and then upload it into your S3 account, in a bucket that is accessible to the AWS credentials you use to run Qubole.

 Now that we have placed the JSON serde in an S3 location that is accessible to us when we run Hive, we are in a position to fire up Qubole and start analyzing our bad rows data.
 Log into Qubole via the web UI to get started and open up the **Composer** window.
 (If you have not tried Qubole yet, we recommend you [read our guide to getting started with Qubole] [get-started-with-qubole].)

-Now enter the following in the Composer:
+Now enter the following in the Qubole Composer:

-	ADD JAR s3://snowplow-hosted-assets/hive/serdes/json-serde-1.1.6-jar-with-dependencies.jar;
+	ADD JAR s3://snowplow-hosted-assets/third-party/rcongiu/json-serde-1.1.6-jar-with-dependencies.jar;

-Note that you will need to update the above S3 path to reflect where you have saved the copy of the json-serde-jar that you uploaded to your own S3 account.

 After a short period Qubole should alert you that the JAR has been successfully uploaded:

 ![qubole-pic-1] [q1-pic]

 Now we need to define a table so that Hive can query our bad row data in S3.
-Execute the following query in the Qubole composer, making sure that you update the `LOCATION` setting to point to the location in S3 where your bad rows are stored.
-(This can be worked out from your `EmrEtlRunner.config` file, as explained [above](#how-snowplow-handles-bad-rows)).
+Execute the following query in the Qubole Composer, making sure that you update the `LOCATION` setting to point to the location in S3 where your bad rows are stored.
+(This can be worked out from your EmrEtlRunner's `config.yml` file, as explained [above](#how-snowplow-handles-bad-rows)).

 {% highlight mysql %}
 CREATE EXTERNAL TABLE `bad_rows` (